 To deal with such, Dday would literally have to be aware of how many instants of Dday is open and map each to separate files (i.e doomsday.out, doomsday1.out, doomsday2.out etc etc).

 But the practically...

-#2 Updated by skyjake about 5 years ago
+#2 Updated by skyjake over 7 years ago